duronto23/AppointmentBooking/README.md

       docker build -t enpal-coding-challenge-db .
       docker run --name enpal-coding-challenge-db -p 5432:5432 -d enpal-coding-challenge-db
     ```
-    Once the docker container is up and running, ensure the database can be connected using any DB query tool.
+    * Once the docker container is up and running, ensure the database can be connected using any DB query tool.
-The default connection string is `postgres://postgres:mypassword123!@localhost:5432/coding-challenge`
+The default connection string is `postgres://postgres:mypassword123!@localhost:5432/coding-challenge`.
+    * If connecting to database in some other location is required, please update the value of the key `CodingChallengeDb` in section `ConnectionStrings` in `appsettings.json` file inside `AppointmentBooking.Api` with the details of your database connection.

 3. **Running the backend**: Navigate to the `AppointmentBooking.Api` folder inside the project directory (`/AppointmentBooking/AppointmentBooking.Api`) and run the following commands.
     ```shell